nadineawwad/Reserch-Methods/README.md

 ![colonie_figure_sesesame.png](https://pierrickharnay.github.io/PierrickHarnay_Notebook/images/colonie_figure_sesesame.png)

-Figure 1: *Pocillopora grandis* in the reef of Moorea.
+Figure 1: Colonie of *Pocillopora spp.* in the lagoon of Mo'orea at different flow regime.

 **(d)** Insert tables (screenshots not allowed) that include 6 columns, 6 raws and a title to each columnn
 For example: